Craig Bowser

 Craig Bowser is an American politician serving as a member of the Kansas Senate from the 1st district.
+A member of the Republican Party, he defeated incumbent senator Dennis Pyle, who served as an Independent from 2022 to 2024, in the party's primary election in the 2024 Kansas Senate election.
+He was previously an information security officer with the State of Kansas and served in the U.S. Army Reserve.

 Early life and education

 Bowser was born in Warrensburg, Missouri, and raised by a single mother on a ranch near Holton, Kansas.
 After graduating from Holton High School, he earned a bachelor’s degree from Emporia State University and an MBA from Washburn University.
 After leaving the U.S. Army Reserves, Bowser used his G.I.
 Bill to earn his doctorate in strategic security from the Henley-Putnam School of Strategic Security.

 Career

 Bowser served in the U.S. Army Reserves from 1991 to 2015 as a civil affairs officer and helped facilitate elections in Iraq in 2005.
 He was awarded the Meritorious Honor Award from the U.S. Department of State during one of his combat tours.

 In 2018, governor Jeff Colyer appointed Bowser to the Kansas Commission on Emergency Planning and Response.
 He served as CEO of SAVE Farms, a nonprofit farm based in Manhattan training veterans for agribusiness careers.

 He currently works for the State of Kansas as an information security officer.
 In 2023, emails surrounding the 2023 police raid of the Marion County Record showed Bowser was on the criminal investigation team for the raid.